-A member of the Board, as well as the Board as a whole, shall not expend or authorize the expenditure of any statutorily restricted funds for the purpose of influencing the outcome of any election, or the passage or defeat of any legislative measure.
+d.
+The Director of Purchasing shall include in the solicitation documents a statement disclosing the requirements of this policy.
+The statement shall be conspicuously written in a separate passage or defeat of any legislative measure.
 However, it is permissible for the Board to use or authorize the use of funds to provide information and education regarding certain matters.